 Valles Mines, Missouri, U S A

-Founded in 1749 by Francois Valle years.
-274 years later as The Valle Mining Company, his 4000+ acre property every year absorbs 21,000 tons of carbon dioxide and puts out 14,000 tons of oxygen, enough to meet the needs of 63,000 people.
-[USDA Forest Facts]
+Founded in 1749 by Francois Valle in the French Upper Louisiana before Lewis and Clark.
+275 years later the Valle Mining Company's 4000+ acre property every year absorbs 21,000 tons of carbon dioxide and generates

 The Paymaster's Office - 14116 Valles Mines School Road 63087

-The Paymaster's Shack This is the building where prospectors came to stake their claim when they were starting out or miners sold their ore later on if successful.
-Here the Paymaster graded, weighed and purchased ore for the Valle Mining Company and set credit policy for the General Store.
-The amounts bought, sold and owed remain to this day in ledgers which can be seen at the Lost History Museum across the street.
+The Paymaster's Office was also where miners sold their ore if their mine was successful.
+Here the Paymaster graded, weighed, and purchased ore for the Valle Mining Company and set your credit policy for the Company Store.
+Actual records in the form of ledger books showing the amounts bought, sold and owed remain to this day on exhibit at the Lost History Museum.

 Jesse James - The Legend